miladsade96/BTS_DP_MRI/README.md

 python preprocessing.py --verbose --dataset <path to dataset directory>
 ```
 This will create a new directory called *npy_files*, then creates specific folders for
 each sample we have in dataset and saves *image.npy* and *mask.py* files in these folders.
+* Output data shape:
+    * Image: 64x64x16x2
+    * Mask: 64x64x16x3
 ```
 npy_files/
 ├── 0